NynaSunner/NynaSunner.github.io/index.md

 ***
 ## To do

-- Make a site button that isn't ugly as hell
 - Add a higher contrast dark theme for accessibility
 - Fix current tooltips overflowing to the right
 - Let the user enable or disable gifs altogether, with the current play-on-hover being the default setting.
 Take `prefers-reduced-motion` into account